 You can check local stores for pullover animal-print shirts and pants that match or you can easily find scrubs in kids sizes at places like Amazon and costume stores.

 Since I was a seamstress, I took to sewing our own scrubs.
 You can often find children’s patterns for scrubs at most fabric stores.
 However, patterns are seasonal just like clothing.
 You may not find what you are looking for.

-If you are not yet a seamstress, I highly recommend that you learn this art, and I will likely post more about sewing in the future.
+If you are not yet a seamstress, I highly recommend that you learn this art and encourage you to read Quick and Easy Learn to Sew Lesson.
 A well-made clothing item you personally make will likely give you much more wear and durability than any store-bought costume.
 Plus, you can choose your own fabric.

 You can see the design we chose below.
 The dog print was perfect for our purposes.

 Tip: If you have concerns about the temperature for your trick-or-treat night, make sure to make (or purchase) your scrubs a little larger than the child.
 You can easily put leggings and a turtleneck underneath so that your look is authentic.